andrelom/endless/blog/content/posts/personalization-case-nextjs-static-site-generation-sitecore-xm-cloud.md

 ### The Power of Internal URL Rewriting

-To address these challenges, the webinar emphasized the innovative approach of internal URL rewriting within the Next.js middleware.
+To address these challenges, the webinar emphasized the approach of internal URL rewriting within the Next.js middleware.
 By leveraging this technique, teams can achieve Static Site Generation (SSG) and still deliver unique and personalized output for each user, without the resource-intensive nature of server-side rendering.

 ### File System Structure Evolution

 A significant structural change in the file system route enhances this approach.
 The root file, previously located at "src\pages\\[[...path]].tsx," has been strategically relocated to "\src\pages\\[country]\\[username]\\[[...path]].tsx."
 This shift optimizes the organization of dynamic content and supports the personalization goals of individual user sessions.

-### Example Code:
+#### Example Code:

 ```typescript
 import type { NextRequest, NextFetchEvent } from 'next/server'